 That, and there's the possibility of being eaten by monsters born of insanity, being back-stabbed by psychotic rivals, being driven from civilization by quasi-Luddite fanatics, becomingmonstersborn of insanity...

 Blue and Orange Morality: The Illuminated are hopelessly insane, and their motives are incomprehensible.
 Many of them don't even remember how morality works.

 Boring, but Practical: Prostasia, Axiom of Protection.
 Sounds simplistic and uninteresting?
 When the horrible tentacle monsters try to bite your face off, you will be glad you spent the dots here.
 When your malevolent rivals try to Mind Rape you, you will be glad you spent the dots here.
 When the feds try to hack into your Kill Sat, you will be glad you spent the dots here.
 Trust us.

-Also subverted.
+Can be subverted with a little creativity on the player's part.
 Nothing prevents you from saying your Prostasia body armor uses ancient Egyptian laser beams to shoot down incoming bullets.

 Worth mention is that being Beholden is a lot like being a Ghoul, complete with attendant psychological problems — you literally no longer have a worldview of your own.
 Failing to find a master means a Beholden could go catatonic and die within weeks.